 Employment Interview: This process is a one-on-one, face-to-face interview with the potential candidate.
 A panel of interviewers from the organisation discuss with the potential candidate to assess his personality and to know if he is best suited for the required opening in the organisation.
 This should happen with utmost honesty from the interviewer’s side and the judgement should be unbiased.

 Medical Examination: Once the candidate gets selected in the one-on-one interview, he or she should undergo the medical test to make sure he is physically fit for the job given.

 Appointment Letter: After the reference check of the employee is done, a formal appointment letter is handed to the employee which contains details like the package, benefits from the company, leave policy, joining date, etc.

 Training and Development

-Training and development is an on-going and never-ending process in the organization.
-However, a new employee gets a thorough training on the skills and knowledge that is specifically required for the job that has been offered to him.
+Training and development is an ongoing and never-ending process in the organisation.
+However, a new employee gets thorough training on the skills and knowledge that is specifically required for the job that has been offered to him.
 The company trains the employee to enhance the skills and capabilities to do a particular job.
 Training increases the productivity and effectiveness of the employee.
 This process involves a lot of planning, money and time.

 Other Functions of a Personnel Manager